 Among the accidents occurring every day on American highways, those involving trucks are often the most costly and devastating.

-In addition to the physical damage, major financial difficulties can occur after a truck accident.
+In addition to the physical damage, major financial difficulties can occur after an accident with a truck.
 Survivors and family members affected by truck accidents are often left wondering how to pursue compensation for their extensive medical bills, car repairs, and other expenses related to lost time at work or funeral arrangements.

-To better understand the state of truck accidents in the United States, let’s take a look at recent data from San Diego, California, and the entire nation.
+To better understand the state of truck collisions in the United States, let’s take a look at recent data from San Diego, California, and the entire nation.

 Prevalence of Truck Accidents in the United States

 According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), 2012 marked a 4% increase in the number of individuals killed in collisions with large trucks.
 Total fatalities rose from 3,781 to 3,921.

 That same year, 104,000 people sustained injuries in trucking accidents.
 This number jumped significantly (18 percent) since 2011, when 88,000 truck-related injuries occurred.
 Nearly three-quarters of injured parties were in non-truck vehicles, 24 percent occupied trucks, and 3 percent were not inside a vehicle.

 A total of 333,000 trucks experienced traffic collisions in 2012.
 The NHTSA report also shows large trucks were more likely to cause multiple-vehicle accidents, revealing these incidents occur more often and present a greater potential for harm to a larger number of people.